cygnus666/Circuit-Sword/Configure-input-for-PICO-8.md

 `sudo apt-get install wget`

-### Configure Emulationstation
+### Configure Launcher

-To create a new PICO-8 theme directory for Emulationstaion it's advised to follow this [step by step guide by dddaaannn](https://www.lexaloffle.com/bbs/?tid=3935).
-Just scroll down to the section _Launching PICO-8 from Emulation Station_ and follow the instructions.
+To create a new PICO-8 theme directory it's advised to follow this [step by step guide by dddaaannn](https://www.lexaloffle.com/bbs/?tid=3935).
+Just scroll down to the section _Launching PICO-8_ and follow the instructions.

 Note: As the GBZ has a larger screen than the one mentioned in dddaaannns guide it's recommended to fit the resolution for the GBZ.
 Therefore make sure to edit the system config file as follows: